A3XX/dns_at_home/README.md

 ![pi2](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/2.PNG)

-5. Make sure you have slected the correct drive. click Yes
+5. Make sure you have selected the correct drive, click Yes.

 ![pi3](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/3.PNG)

-6. Confirm and contiue.
+6. Confirm and continue.

 ![pi4](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/4.PNG)

-7. Once completeed disconect the microSD card and reconnect. create a blank **SSH** wihout any extension on the microSD card main directory.
+7. Once completed disconnect the microSD card and reconnect. create a blank **SSH** wihout any extension on the microSD card main directory.
 No **.txt** only SSH

 ![pi5](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/5.PNG)

-8. Safely remove the microSD card, put thecard into your Raspberry Pi.
+8. Safely remove the microSD card, insert the card into your Raspberry Pi.

-## Step 2:Connect Raspberry Pi to your Home network
+## Step 2: Connect Raspberry Pi to your Home network
 1. Connect Ethernet cable and power adapter, there is no ON/OFF switch it will automatically power on.

 ![step2p1](https://projects-static.raspberrypi.org/projects/raspberry-pi-getting-started/0e07cfe2a142a41e6c97611e94057de6dddde935/en/images/pi-plug-in.gif)

-2. Figure out your RPi's IP address, There are several methods
+2. Figure out your RPi's IP address, there are several methods.
   - a. pinging the default Raspbian hostname. open command prompt or terminal and type **ping raspberrypi**.
 You get the IP address.
     ![pic6](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/6.PNG)

   - b.
 Check your router's DHCP lease page, you will need login/password for the router.
   - c.
-Conect your Raspberry Pi to TV via HDMI, attached keyboard, use default username:**pi** and password:**raspberry** and type **ifconfig** and enter
+Connect your Raspberry Pi to TV via HDMI, attached keyboard, use default username:**pi** and password:**raspberry** and type **ifconfig** and enter
-3. Once you have the IP address, Open Putty and enter the IP address and oepn.a prompt will open click yes.login as **pi** and enter password **raspberry**
+3. Once you have the IP address, Open Putty and enter the IP address and oepn.a prompt will open click yes, default login as **pi** and  password **raspberry** and enter.

 ![pic7](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/7.PNG)